Access to information

 How you can access Council information

-When asking for information from us, we'll either direct you to where the information is located or ask you to submit an Informal Access Request.
+When asking Council for information, we'll either direct you to where the information is located or ask you to submit an application.

 You will be offered the opportunity to arrange an appointment to inspect the information at Council's Murwillumbah Administration Office.
 Charges for copies of information may apply.

-In limited circumstances, you may be required to lodge a Formal Access Application(PDF, 66KB).
+In limited circumstances, you may be required to lodge a formal access application.
 A fee is payable on application and additional processing charges may apply.

 Development applications